ADVERTISING

-On April 8, 2025 at 7:00 p.m., the literary initiative in the Darmstadt Kulturstärken association to read with Farsane Baraki in the gallery of the Rosengarten restaurant, Frankfurter Straße 79, Darmstadt .
-The focus of the evening is your new cooking and baking book "Afghan culinary vegan" (Cortextverlag 2025).
-Admission is free, donations are welcome .
+On April 8, 2025, at 7:00 p.m., the Literature Initiative of the Darmstadt KulturStärken eV association to a reading with Farsane Baraki in the gallery of the Rosengarten restaurant, Frankfurter Straße 79, Darmstadt .
+The focus of the evening will be her new cookbook and baking book, "Afghanisch Kulinarisch Vegan" (Coortextverlag 2025).
+Admission is free; donations are welcome .

 Afghan cuisine and insights into a closed country

-Little is known about Afghanistan in this country - even less about everyday life in a totalitarian state .
-The author Farsane Baraki recently visited the country and will talk about her experiences.
-A special focus lies on the Afghan eating culture , which is often shaped by purely vegetable nutrition - not out of conviction, but for economic necessity.
-Many people cannot afford meat or animal products, so that a varied vegan cuisine based on rice, bread, vegetables and legumes has arisen.
+Little is known about Afghanistan in this country – even less about everyday life in a totalitarian state .
+Author Farsane Baraki recently visited the country and will speak about her experiences.
+A particular focus will be on Afghan food culture , which is often characterized by a purely plant-based diet – not out of conviction, but out of economic necessity.
+Many people cannot afford meat or animal products, so a diverse vegan cuisine based on rice, bread, vegetables, and legumes has developed.

-In her book, Baraki shows how a colorful and aromatic cuisine can be conjured up from a few ingredients - accompanied by traditional soups, fruit, nuts, pistachios and pine nuts.
-The dishes not only reflect the taste, but also the cultural identity of Afghanistan.
+In her book, Baraki shows how to conjure up a colorful and aromatic cuisine – accompanied by traditional soups, fruits, nuts, pistachios, and pine nuts.
+The dishes reflect not only the taste but also the cultural identity of Afghanistan.

 About the author and her connection to Afghanistan

 Farsane Baraki was born in Afghanistan and has lived in Germany for 30 years .
 She works at the Helmholtz Institute GSI in Wixhausen .
-Her mother Saleha Siddiqi was a teacher at the Mahjube Herawy girls' school in Herat and continues to be committed to the formation of Afghan girls.
-In a private school disguised as a women's association, she currently teaches around 500 students of all ages.
+Her mother, Saleha Siddiqi, was a teacher at the Mahjube Herawy girls' school in Herat and continues to be involved in the education of Afghan girls.
+She currently teaches around 500 students of all ages at a private school disguised as a women's association.

-The reading not only offers culinary inspiration, but also an insight into the reality of Afghan women - and shows how nutrition and culture are inseparable.
+The reading offers not only culinary inspiration, but also an insight into the realities of life for Afghan women – and shows how nutrition and culture are inextricably linked.

 (Photo: Ellen Eckhardt)